An artistic representation of an eye with biometric data overlays, illustrating how retinal scanning works.

-A retinal scan relies on unique physiological characteristics of the eye to identify an individual
+A retinal scan relies on uniqueproperties of the eye to identify an individual.

-Retinal scanning is one of the most well-known biometric technologies.
+Retinal scanners are at the forefront of biometric technology, offering an advanced and highly secure method for personal identification.
 A retinal scan relies on unique physiological characteristics of the eye to identify an individual.
-Before we go into the working of retina scanner let us have a look at what is retina
+Before exploring how a retinal scanner operates, let us first understand what the retina is.

 What is retina?